 - Facilitates Efficiency in Market: By enabling investors to go short on an index or a particular security or instrument the stock market, it facilitates efficiency in the market as the numerous short trades push down the stock price which may converge towards its intrinsic value, if it is considered, to go down as the case may be.

-- Enables Profit-Making: When an investor or hedge fund manager spots a new opportunity that is likely to have the underlying go down in value, it is the bearish view that goes on to facilitate profit-making and capitalization on such opportunities.
+- Enables Profit-Making: When an investor or hedge fund manager spots a new opportunity that is likely to have the underlying go down in value, that goes on to facilitate profit-making and capitalization on such opportunities.
 Ex: Before the stock market crash of 2007 many hedge fund managers happened to go short on the housing market and the mortgage-backed securities fearing a dip in value.
 It is this bearish view that helped them form an opinion and it is they who did stand to gain in the event of housing market catastrophic collapse.

 - Facilitates Dollar-Cost Averaging: An investor who has a bearish view may continue Systematic Investment Plans (SIPs) into mutual fund knowing that stock market corrections would enable dollar-cost averaging of investments and thus would not fear bear markets

 - Market crashes: Sometimes a bearish view of collective investors on the stock market due to panic or any one-off situation may trigger a massive decline.
-This would reflect poorly to foreign institutional investors and foreign portfolio investors and they may consider withdrawing their deposits and money from such a country which is undergoing such a phenomenon.
+This would reflect poorly to foreign institutional investors and foreign portfolio investors and they may consider withdrawing their deposits and money from such a country that is undergoing such a phenomenon.

 - Economic decline: Sometimes stock market crashes may result in a huge economic decline because of which businesses may shut down, jobs may be lost and there may be wide recessions which may also go on to have its repercussions on other economies and cause a global meltdown in worst-case scenarios

 - Room for speculation: The investors with their bearish view tend to speculate a lot on the stock market with a strong belief that it will for sure go down in value.
 However, this speculative behavior may lead to a situation of wrong bets and massive losses to the investors if the markets don’t tend to go off in his bearish favor, rather keep increasing every time.
-Hence such display of bearish behavior may cause wide-scale phenomenal losses if bets go down south.
+Hence such display of such behavior may cause wide-scale phenomenal losses if bets go down south.

 - It may require significant patience for an investor who is awaiting a stock market crash so that he/she can buy cheap.
 Given the consideration that markets are not efficient, it may involve significant time for the stocks to reflect the decline or downfall and significant time may have already passed by.